Erudika/scoold/README.md

 ```ini
 scoold.admins = "joe@example.com"
 ```
-**PRO** In Scoold PRO you can have multiple admin users by specifying a comma-separated list of user identifiers.
+**PRO** In Scoold Pro, you can have multiple admin users by specifying a comma-separated list of user identifiers.
 This works both for new and existing users.
 ```ini
 scoold.admins = "joe@example.com,fb:1023405345366,gh:1234124"